 Fathers shall not be put to death for their children, nor shall the children be put to death for their fathers; a person shall be put to death for his own sin.

 a.
-A person shall be put to death for his own sin: God commanded that each individual be responsible for their own sin.
+A person shall be put to death for his own sin: God commanded that each individual be responsible for his or her own sin.
 A father cannot be blamed and responsible for the sin of their (grown) children, and the children cannot be blamed and responsible for the sin of their parents.

 i.
 It is wrong for a parent to automatically blame themselves for their wayward children; though they may have a part in the problem, it isn’t always the case.

 b.
 For his own sin: There are instances when God commands that a whole family be punished for sin, such as with the family of Achan in Joshua 7:16-26.
 When God deals with a whole family, it shows that there must have been some conspiracy between family members, for each is responsible for his own sin.

 7. (17-18) A command to be compassionate and fair.

 You shall not pervert justice due the stranger or the fatherless, nor take a widow’s garment as a pledge.
 But you shall remember that you were a slave in Egypt, and the LORD your God redeemed you from there; therefore I command you to do this thing.

 a.
 You shall remember: If Israel kept remembering how much God had done for them, it would make them more compassionate and fair in dealing with others.
 We must always deal with others remembering how much God has blessed and forgiven us.

 8. (19-22) Leave behind some of the harvest for the poor.